 Let the ego go

 The first thing you need to do is let go of the ego.
-You might be tempted to offer your perspective for balance, but insisting on your way can quickly escalate and turn toxic.
+Offering your perspective is important, but you don’t want to insist it’s your way or the highway.
+What you’re essentially doing is shutting down the other person’s opinions, which can quickly escalate and turn toxic.
 Find the balance of sharing your thoughts while also incorporating others.
-Think about what will work best from the perspective of other team members.
+Think about what will work best from the perspective of other team members, not just yours.

 Focus on the actions, not the person